niravmehtax/niravmehtax.github.io/_pages/teaching.md

 ## Current courses:

+* **Econ 2222A: Undergraduate Intermediate Econometrics**
+We cover probability and statistics, some ubiquitous probability distributions, how to make statistical inferences and test hypotheses, and linear regression models.

+## Previously taught courses:

 * **Econ 9770/9771/9880/9881: PhD Communication and Professional Development**
 The focus of these courses is on improving a student’s oral and written communication skills through examining, critically evaluating, and constructively commenting on the presentations and written work of others.

-## Previously taught courses:

 * **Econ 9622B: PhD Topics in Health and Education, and Empirical Contracts**
 This course examines how to answer public policy questions using empirical research, with a focus on structural microeconometric work.
 The substantive applications are in health and education.
 This course also studies empirical contracts (i.e., empirical research about moral hazard and adverse selection models), again with a special application to health and education, as well as insurance markets more generally.